-Hindu Chaplain Rajan Zed opened the U. S. Senate's morning session with prayer.
+Hindu Chaplain leads prayer in the U. S. Senate in a morning session along with protesting against allowing it to happen!
 The Hindu sect is reported as the third largest religion in the world.
 It boasts a vast gallery of gods and goddesses and a Hindu prays to the deity to which they feel a personal connection.

-The opening of prayer in the U. S. Senate is a Judeo-Christian tradition.
-It is reported that Christian senators expressed approval of the event because it reflects the right to free speech in the government body.
-Rajan Zed, a former India-native, expressed that despite philosophical differences, we should work together for the common objectives of human improvement, love, and respect for others.
+The opening of prayer in the U. S. Senate has been a Christian tradition.
+It was noted that Christian senators expressed approval of the event because it reflects the right to free speech in the government body.
+The Hindu Chaplain, a former India-native, expressed that despite philosophical differences, we should work together for the common objectives of human improvement, love, and respect for others.

 In 1789 an Episcopal Bishop was elected as the U. S. Senate's first Chaplain.
 During the past two hundred and seven years, all sessions of the U. S. Senate have had the invocation, strongly affirming the U. S. Senate's faith in God as Sovereign Lord of our Nation.
-The Chaplain position has went from a part-time to a full-time job as one of the Officers of the Senate.
+The Chaplain position has went from a part-time to a full-time job as one of the officers of the Senate.

-One minister who spoke concerning the three Christian protesters who were arrested in the U. S. Senate said.
-"They tried to shout down the invocation by the guest Hindu chaplain; but had not planned to protest, but just happened to be in the public galley to lobby against the proposed hate crime legislation."
+One minister who spoke concerning the three Christian protesters who were arrested in the U. S. Senate said: They tried to shout down the invocation by the guest Hindu chaplain; but had not planned to protest, but just happened to be in the public galley to lobby against a proposed hate crime legislation.

-He continued in saying: "They recited the First Commandment; that begins with, Thou shalt have no other gods before me.
+They recited the First Commandment that begins with, Thou shalt have no other gods before me.
 It was a shocking event for all Christians, who for all of these years have honored the God of our Founding Fathers.
-It wasn't a group of Hindus, Buddhists, or Muslims that came here, it was Christians."
+It wasn't a group of Hindus, Buddhists, or Muslims that came here, it was Christians.

-I am reminded of the time that Ezekiel, a prophet of God, was shown the abominations that were being committed at the temple in Jerusalem.
+Scripture reveals that Ezekiel, a prophet of God, was shown the abominations that were being committed at the temple in Jerusalem.
 Ezekiel was brought to the door of the gate of the Lord's house; and there set women weeping for Tammuz (a fertility god).

-The Lord asked Ezekiel: "Have you seen this?
-Is it a light (or trivial) thing that they commit the abominations that they commit here (one could ask the same of the incident in the U. S. Senate)?
-They have provoked me to anger"(Ezekiel 8:14-18).
+The Lord asked Ezekiel: Have you seen this, O son of man?
+Is it a light (trivial) thing that they commit the abominations that they commit here (one could ask the same of the incident in the U. S. Senate) (Ezekiel 8:17).

-When I was in the military, serving in distant lands, I witnessed people worshiping the gods of their own making, looking to objects made with men's hands, expecting divine intervention; but in futility!
+While in the military, serving in distant lands, I witnessed people worshiping false gods, looking to objects made with men's hands, expecting divine intervention; but in futility!
 How can those who identify with Christianity not recognize such falseness?